codepath/android_guides/Using-Parcelable.md

 Note that the `Parcelable` interface has two methods defined: `int describeContents()` and `void writeToParcel(Parcel dest, int flags)`.
 After implementing the `Parcelable` interface, we need to create the `Parcelable.Creator<MyParcelable> CREATOR` constant for our class as well.

-### Caveats

-* One very important thing to pay close attention to is the order that you write and read your values to and from the Parcel.
-They need to match up in both cases.
-In my example, I write the `int` and then the `String` to the Parcel.
-Afterwards, I read them in that same exact order.
-The mechanism that Android uses to read the Parcel is blind and completely trusts you to get the order correct, or else you will run into run-time crashes.

-* Another problem I have encountered is with `ClassNotFound` exceptions.
-This is an issue with the Classloader not finding your class.
-To fix this you can manually set the Classloader to use.
-If nothing is set, then it will try the default Classloader which leads to the exception.

-* As mentioned before you can only put primitives, lists and arrays, Strings, and other Parcelable objects into a Parcel.
-This means that you cannot store framework dependent objects that are not Parcelable.
-For example, you could not write a `Drawable` to a Parcel.
-To work around this problem, you can instead do something like writing the resource ID of the Drawable as an integer to the Parcel.
-On the receiving side you can try to rebuild the Drawable using that.
-Remember, Parcel is supposed to be fast and lightweight! (though it is interesting to see `Bitmap` implementing Parcelable)

-* Where is `boolean`!?
-For whatever odd reason there is no simple way to write a boolean to a Parcel.
-To do so, you can instead write a `byte` with the corresponding value like so:

-`out.writeByte((byte) (myBoolean ?
-1 : 0));`

-And retrieve it similarly:

-`myBoolean = in.readByte() != 0;`

 ### What It Is Not

 You may notice some similarities between `Parcelable` and `Serializable`.
 DO NOT, I repeat, DO NOT attempt to persist `Parcel` data.
 It is meant for high-performance transport and you could lose data by trying to persist it.